jackfletch/dotfiles/README.md

 ### Fork

-If you decide to fork this project, do not forget to substitute my username with your own in places such as the install script that has yet to be written.
+If you decide to fork this project, do not forget to substitute my username with your own where applicable.

 ## File Overview